I see progress in Jayden thanks to Josie, Ana, Joana, Peter, and Jesus. Thank you!

 If mealtimes are creating stress and impacting your family dynamic, then support for feeding is recommended.
 Other signs your child may need support might be restricting whole food groups or textures, having strong emotional responses to new foods, or having to eat separate meals from the rest of the family.
 Children who have frequent gagging or coughing during meals may also benefit.

 Feeding therapy can be sensory exploration of food, using food in play, preparing meals, experimenting with foods and collecting data, and much more.
 Our sessions focus on a low-pressure environment using a child-responsive approach.
-Nutrition visits involve direct one-on-one consultation between the parents and the registered dietitian to create a home plan that fits each family’s individual needs.

 Positive relationships with food start with a low-pressure environment and neutral language regarding foods.
 Therapists will work with each family to come up with changes to make at home as therapy evolves based around your child’s needs.